pfdominey/DatathonRobotonomie/work.md

 system recognizes them
 then it finds in its database, two photos and stories that are similar from these people

+Version simple:  recognize one person, and tell a story using his pictures

 Based on "semantic profile" the robot can propose/orient towards new activities